JoergM/conference-planner/README.md

 The Split is set to 50%.
 To test it just reload the webapplication or start the load-generator and observe the result in the service-mesh dashboard.

+The frontend container reacts on setting an environment variable `ALTERNATE_DESIGN`.
+If that is set, some colors will change so that the alternate version is visible.

 ### Blue Green Release

 ### Canary Release